Electrostatics/GIBS/README.md

+[logo]: /images/graphictoc.jpg "GIBS simulation of the distribution of sodium (yellow) and chloride (magenta) ions around a 25-base pair poly(dA):poly(dT) DNA duplex in 100mM NaCl."

 # GIBS: Grand Canonical Monte Carlo (GCMC) simulation program for simulating ion-biomolecule interactions with molecular solvent models

 The ionic environment of biomolecules strongly influences their structure, conformational stability, and